nyu-acsys/template-proofs/ECOOP_AE_Submission_104.md

 ## For authors claiming an available badge

-We agree to publishing your artifact under a Creative Commons license.
+We agree to publishing the artifact under a Creative Commons license.

 ## For authors claiming a functional or reusable badge